ArchAstroArchAgents

 Where does the source live?

-The CLI, example agents, and script-language reference are at github.com/ArchAstro/archagents.
-The platform runtime itself is closed-source today.
+The CLI, example agents, and script-language reference are open source at github.com/ArchAstro/archagents.
+The platform runtime is closed-source today, but that’s the only piece.

 Get started